playonbsd/OpenBSD-Games-Database/README.md

 12. *Pub*: string (publisher)
 13. *Version*: version number/string
 14. *Status*: string of valid status with date when tested on -current in parentheses
+15. *Added*: date (ISO 8601 format) when the entry was added (EPOCH when the information is not available)
+16. *Updated*: date (ISO 8601 format) when the entry was last updated

 ...